SughoshDixit/S-P-BSE-Sensex-Index-Price-Prediction/README.md

 Action Required:

-(1) What is the dependent variable?
+(1) What is the dependent variable?</br>
-(2) Choose the independent variables? [at least 2 variables] (3) Get data of last many years till June’2021.
-Prepare the data for Model building.
+(2) Choose the independent variables? [at least 2 variables]</br>
+(3) Get data of last many years till June’2021.
+Prepare the data for Model building.</br>
-     Justify your choice for granularity of data, length of data and any other considerations.
+     Justify your choice for granularity of data, length of data and any other considerations. </br>
-     Present excel sheet for both the raw data and cleaned data.
+     Present excel sheet for both the raw data and cleaned data.</br>
 (4) Build Model using data till Mar’2021.
-Show code and describe the formula and present regression summary statistics and interpret it.
+Show code and describe the formula and present regression summary statistics and interpret it.</br>
-(5) Present Residual plot for the Model and interpret it.
+(5) Present Residual plot for the Model and interpret it.</br>
-(6) Apply the model to predict index values for the Apr-Jun’2021 quarter and calculate a suitable metric to determine the prediction accuracy of the model.
+(6) Apply the model to predict index values for the Apr-Jun’2021 quarter and calculate a suitable metric to determine the prediction accuracy of the model.</br>